CharlesHolbrow/pixelaether/README.md

 # 1. Add your pixelaether.com login credentials to pixel.json
 # 2. Choose a name for your server, and add it to pixel.json
 ```

+- When you run meteor for the first time, it will autogenerate pixel.json in the root of your project dir
+- Open up pixel.json, and add your login credentials using your pixelaether.com account
+- Choose a name for your game server, and add it to `pixel.json`.
+Server names must be
+  - All lower case
+  - Begin with a letter
+  - Contain only letters, numbers, underscore, dash, and space characters
+  - Less then 65 characters long

 ## Deploy to meteor.com